Fighting For The Best Interests Of Your Children

-As per Texas Family Code §153.131, family courts in Houston operate under a “rebuttable presumption” which assumes that granting joint managing conservatorship to both parents is in a child’s best interests.
-When it comes to possessory conservatorship, though, courts generally give parents broad authority to come up with an arrangement for who the child will stay with at specific times and what visitation rights the non-custodial parent will have when they do not have the child living with them.
+As per Texas Family Code §153.131, family courts in Houston operate under a “rebuttable presumption,” which assumes that granting joint managing conservatorship to both parents is in a child’s best interests.
+When it comes to possessory conservatorship, though, courts generally give parents broad authority to come up with an arrangement for who the child will stay with at specific times and what visitation rights the noncustodial parent will have when they do not have the child living with them.

 If a child’s parents cannot agree on an equitable split of custody rights, the court overseeing their case has the authority to make an independent decision regarding both managing and possessory conservatorship of the children.
-The court may consider various factors when making this kind of child custody decision, all of which one of our caring Houston attorneys could explain.
+The court may consider various factors when making this kind of child custody decision, all of which one of our caring Houston attorneys can explain.

 According to TX Fam.
 Code §153.002, courts deciding on custody matters must always hold the best interests of the child as their primary consideration.
 However, the statute does not go into detail about any specific factors that a court should focus on when determining what custody arrangement serves a child’s “best interests.”
 Instead, courts generally follow several factors that should be considered before any decision is made on a custody matter.
 These factors, which may not all be applicable in every situation, include: